-Clients who have issued with an OHFFSS voucher can use it with any private practitioner who is registered with this Scheme.
-A list of these private practitioners will be given to clients when they are issued with a OHFFSS voucher.
+Patients who have been issued with an OHFFSS voucher can use it with any private practitioner who is registered with the Scheme.
+A list of these private practitioners will be given to the patient when they are issued with a OHFFSS voucher.

-After receiving a Voucher for treatment from a public oral health clinic a Client should:
+After receiving a voucher for treatment from a public oral health clinic a patient should:

-- give the practitioner the Oral Health Treatment Authority Voucher.
+- give the practitioner the Oral Health Treatment Authority Voucher, and

-Please note: Any additional treatment offered by the private dentist outside what has been authorised on the Voucher should be discussed and clearly understood as this may incur fees payable by the Client.
+Please note: Any additional treatment offered by the private dentist outside what has been authorised on the voucher should be discussed and clearly understood as this may incur fees payable by the patient.

 Registering with the Scheme

-The Oral Health Fee for Service Scheme Schedule of Fees Information Bulletin identifies the type of oral health care and full pricing provided under this scheme.
-These schedule of fees are reviewed annually by the Centre for Oral Health Strategy, Local Health Districts and associated professional associations.
+The Oral Health Fee for Service Scheme Schedule of Fees Information Bulletin (IB2016_014) identifies the type of oral health care and full pricing provided under this scheme.
+These schedule of fees are reviewed annually by the Centre for Oral Health Strategy, local health districts and associated professional associations.